Azure/azure-sdk/docs/dotnet/introduction.md

 Model types shouldn't have public constructors.
 Instances of the model are typically returned from the client library, and are not constructed by the consumer of the library.
 Mock implementations need to create instances of model types.
 Implement a static class called `<service>ModelFactory` in the same namespace as the model types:

-TODO: find a way to mention this in the model type section as well, as it's relevant there - it'd be great to have that be a one-stop shop for all guidelines around type design, rather than having to read through this whole document.

 ```csharp
 public static class ConfigurationModelFactory {
     public static ConfigurationSetting ConfigurationSetting(string key, string value, string label=default, string contentType=default, ETag eTag=default, DateTimeOffset? lastModified=default, bool? locked=default);